Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 An **Element** is a smaller fragment of a Block that performs a particular function (*a link in the menu, a password input in the login form, a search icon*).

-A **Modifiers** is a variation of a Block or of an Element (*an expanded menu, an active menu item, a password input with an invalid value, a disabled search button*).
+A **Modifier** is a variation of a Block or of an Element (*an expanded menu, an active menu item, a password input with an invalid value, a disabled search button*).

 Possible combinations of Blocks, Elements and Modifiers are the following: